 “Robert has worked long and hard on this book and has produces a piece of work that is close to his heart.
 With his in-depth knowledge of DISC personality profiling Robert gives some unique examples of how this powerful tool can be uses within the multi-cultural society we live.”

 David Pill B.Ed. and DISC European Master Trainer

-Extract from my book DISCover the Power of You: How to cultivate change for positive and productive cultures due for publication by John Hunt Publishing Ltd, August 2017.
+Extract from my book DISCover the Power of You: How to cultivate change for positive and productive cultures published through John Hunt Publishing Ltd, August 2017.

 So what is DISC?

 To answer that, let’s take a short historical tour through the ‘rule of four’.

 The first recorded reference to the rule of four is with Empedocles’ four elements Earth, Air, Fire and Water which he related (in homage) to the mythical gods that ruled the world 444 years B.C.

 It wasn’t until the early 20th century though, almost two thousand years later, that these were reconsidered through the developing fields of psychology and psychiatry.
 Carl Gustav Jung, the renowned Swiss psychologist, published his theories on ‘psychological types’.

 However, the work in the fields of medicine, and the new fields of psychology and psychiatry, where based on trying to gain a better understanding of illness and deviance.
 Dr. William Marston took a different tack and decided he wanted to investigate normal people rather than ill or abnormal people.
 He published his work, The Emotions of Normal People, in 1928.
 It was here Dr. Marston elaborated on his DISC theory.
 For Marston there were two axes; the horizontal and the vertical.
 So, again our ‘rule of four’.